 Pregnancy back pain does NOT have to be part of your pregnancy.
 As an expectant mama you can take proactive steps to prevent, treat and alleviate back pain; to the benefit of your entire body.
 This will also make the birth experience much easier on you and the baby.
 Of key importance is to remember that when it comes to back pain both during pregnancy and post birth, it is significantly related to the function and strength of your deep core.

-P.S Find out more about my 8 week Ultimate Pregnant Core Program – have fun with total body workouts that will get your fit strong and ready for the challenges of birth, recovery and early motherhood.
+P.S Find out more about my online pregnancy and postpartum membership THE BFAB METHOD – have fun with total body workouts that will get your fit strong and ready for the challenges of birth, recovery and early motherhood.
 Plus help you avoid those dreaded pregnancy aches and pains.